 Starting a small business can come with a fair number of challenges, but actually starting the business is the easy part (yes, the easy part).

 The hard part is finding ways for running a small business successfully.
 At this point, you might be feeling a little overwhelmed.
 But don’t panic.
-To help you keep your heart rate down, and to set you on the right path to creating a successful business, we have compiled this succinct list of top five tips for running a small business successfully, based on this article.
+To help you keep your heart rate down, and to set you on the right path to creating a successful business, we have compiled this succinct list of top five tips for running a small business successfully.